 16. Studies demonstrate the positive impact immigrants, even undocumented immigrants, have on the United States.
-In April of 2016, the U.S. Chamber of Commerce published a report entitled Immigration Myths and Faces,

-1 do not drive down the wages of the U.S. workers, but to the contrary, immigrants are necessary 2 for the U.S. economy.
-The Chamber also demonstrates that immigrants, even undocumented 3 immigrants, pay taxes.
-Undocumented immigrants are not eligible for federal public benefit 4 programs like Social Security, Medicaid, Medicare, and food stamps.
-The Chamber report 5 demonstrates that undocumented immigrants do not commit more crime than citizens.
-FBI data 6 demonstrates that as the number of undocumented immigrants tripled from 1990, violent crime 7 declined 48% and property crime declined 41%.
-A report from the conservative Americas 8 Majority Foundation found that crime rates are lowest in states with the highest immigration 9 growth rates.
-Immigrants are less likely than people born in the United States to commit crimes 10 or be incarcerated.
+In April of 2016, the U.S. Chamber of Commerce published a report entitled Immigration Myths and Faces, www.uschamber.com/reports/immigration-myths.
+The report demonstrates that most common negative contentions regarding immigrants are false.
+For example, with citation to evidence, the Chamber of Commerce demonstrates that immigrants do not take away jobs from U.S. citizens, do not drive down the wages of the U.S. workers, but to the contrary, immigrants are necessary for the U.S. economy.
+The Chamber also demonstrates that immigrants, even undocumented immigrants, pay taxes.
+Undocumented immigrants are not eligible for federal public benefit programs like Social Security, Medicaid, Medicare, and food stamps.
+The Chamber report demonstrates that undocumented immigrants do not commit more crime than citizens.
+FBI data demonstrates that as the number of undocumented immigrants tripled from 1990, violent crime declined 48% and property crime declined 41%.
+A report from the conservative Americas Majority Foundation found that crime rates are lowest in states with the highest immigration growth rates.
+Immigrants are less likely than people born in the United States to commit crimes or be incarcerated.